The 2023 CFL schedule was released Dec. 13, 2022.

 For the CFL schedule on your smartphone, the following options are available:

 The CFL currently plays 18 games per team in the regular season, nine games each at home and away.
 With nine teams in the league this equates to 81 total games per regular season; including the pre-season, playoffs and Grey Cup championship the current schedule rounds out at 95 games.
-The season takes approximately 6 months from June 1 to the last Sunday of November, with 1 month for training camp/pre-season, 19-20 weeks for the regular season and 3 weeks for the playoffs and Grey Cup championship.
+The season takes approximately 6 months from late May to the third Sunday of November, with 1 month for training camp/pre-season, 21 weeks for the regular season and 3 weeks for the playoffs and Grey Cup championship.

 As is current, there were 81-game regular season games when the league consisted of nine teams (1986, 1993, 1996, 2002–2005, 2014–present), 72 games with eight teams (1987–1992, 1997–2001, 2006–2013), 108 games in a 12-team loop (1994), and 117 games when there was 13 teams (1995), all with an 18-game schedule.